usmanumer1106/e-com_chatbot_system/README.md

 # e-com_chatbot_system
-E-Com Chatbot System By Muhammad Usman Umer, Muhammad Hasnat and Asad Ali Developed in PHP.
+E-Com Chatbot System By Muhammad Usman Umer, Muhammad Hasnat and Asad Ali Developed using PHP and MySQL.